kach/nearley/docs/md/grammar.md

       }
   %}
   ```

-  You can usually avoid the need for `reject` by using a
-  [tokenizer](tokenizers).
-Grammars using `reject` are not context-free, and
-  are often much slower to parse.
-Use it wisely!
+  > Warning: Grammars using `reject` are not context-free, and are often much
+  > slower to parse.
+Furthermore, you can almost always avoid the need for
+  > `reject` by using a [tokenizer](tokenizers).
+Finally, `reject` prevents
+  > nearley from making a variety of optimizations.
+So, we encourage you not to
+  > use `reject` unless absolutely necessary: in the future, we will deprecate
+  > `reject`-based grammars.

 #### Target languages